Taylor Potts

 Taylor Potts (born October 13, 1987) is an American former football quarterback.
 He played college football at Texas Tech, and was signed by the St. Louis Rams as an undrafted free agent in 2011.
 He was waived during training camp, and then signed as a free agent by the San Diego Chargers in May 2012, where he was expected to compete for the third-string quarterback position.

 At Texas Tech, Potts served as a backup for quarterback Graham Harrell and took over the starting role in 2009.

 Early life

-Prior to coming to Texas Tech, Potts played at Abilene High School in Abilene, Texas.
+Prior to coming to Texas Tech, Potts played football at Abilene High School in Abilene, Texas.
 In his senior season, Potts threw for 3,162 yards and 53 touchdowns and garnered Class 5A Region and All-State teams.
 In addition to Texas Tech, Potts was recruited by Michigan, Baylor, Notre Dame, Oklahoma, Texas, and Texas A&M.

 College career

+2006–2008 seasons

-Potts spent his 2006 freshman season as a "redshirt," seeing no game action but working as a member of the scout team.
+Potts spent his 2006 freshman season as a redshirt, seeing no game action but working as a member of the scout team.
 He then served as a backup to Graham Harrell for the 2007 and 2008 seasons, seeing limited playing time in several Tech blowout victories.
 In those two seasons, he compiled 669 yards passing, 5 touchdowns, and 2 interceptions.